-An overview of important technical terms and abbreviations from the world of fibre optics and optical fibres.
-In our OSI Technology Glossary we explain certain terms which you can find in our product descriptions.
-The fiber optic lexikon and the fiber blog serve as assistance and for the deepening of individual contents.
+An overview of important technical terms and the basics of fibre optic cabling.
+In our glossary we explain certain terms which you can find in our product descriptions.
+The blog posts about fiber optic technology serve as assistance and to deepen individual contents.

 Loss of radiation as the beam passes through a medium (a part of the radiant energy in the light is converted into heat, for example).